Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 # Limitations of Join Calculus

-While designing the “abstract chemistry” for our application, we need to keep in mind certain limitations of Join Calculus system:
+While designing the “abstract chemistry” for our application, we need to keep in mind certain limitations of Join Calculus system.

-- We cannot detect the _absence_ of a given non-blocking molecule, say `a(1)`, in the soup.
+First, we cannot detect the _absence_ of a given non-blocking molecule, say `a(1)`, in the soup.
 This seems to be a genuine limitation of join calculus.

 It seems that this limitation cannot be lifted by any clever combinations of blocking and non-blocking molecules; perhaps this can be even proved formally, but I haven't tried learning the formal tools for that.